 - single-session format (3 hours)

-- lecture, videos, and case studies
+- lecture, videos, interactive case studies

 - any campus group on request (e.g., academic departments, faculty members, teaching assistants, student clubs)

 To register, go to the HCDS Workshops website

 We are committed to ensuring that information, resources, room bookings and services are as accessible as possible.
 If you require special accommodation, please let us know in advance if we can help with alternative formats.

 Contact Lauren Sharpe at 613-533-6000 x75154 for any special requests or questions.